htcondor/htcondor/docs/getting-htcondor/admin-quick-start.rst

     you've made.

-    We don't recommend trying to add a machine configured as a "mini" HTCondor to pool, or trying to add execute machines to an existing "mini" HTCondor pool.
+    We don't recommend trying to add a machine configured as a "mini" HTCondor to the pool, or trying to add execute machines to an existing "mini" HTCondor pool.
 We also don't recommend creating an entire pool out of unprivileged installations.